Updated January 11th, 2022 by Travel the Greek Way

 So, let’s start hiking on the Greek islands!

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.
 Please see my full disclosure policy for more information*

-- Where to stay in Athens: Grande Bretagne(luxury), Ancient Agora Apartments (mid-range), A little Taste of Home Guest House(budget)
+Where to stay in Athens: Ancient Agora Apartments (mid-range)

 Amorgos is one of the best Greek Islands for hiking and nature.
 It is a long and narrow island of the Aegean Sea, famous for its amazing variety of herbs and wild birds, with minimal Cycladic architecture.

-A very beautiful island in all, with high mountains, perfect for hiking.
-Amorgos is an island for the people who seek privacy and tranquillity and contact with the wild nature of the Cycladic Islands.
+A very beautiful island in all, with high mountains and trails, that criss-cross Amorgos, just perfect for hiking.
+Amorgos is also an island for the people who seek privacy, tranquillity, and contact with the wild nature of the Cycladic Islands.

 What is hiking in Amorgos like?

 The local guides call the Amorgos trails “Blue Paths” because they all have stunning sea views.
 There are 7 spectacular hikes (altitude: 300-821 m) for all levels which have been used since antiquity.

 The locals still use them to move around the island.
 Some of them are quite challenging (the peak is Krokellos at 821m) and would require a lot of mountainous hiking experience.